Benicio Del Toro

 In 2008, Benicio appeared in two films by Steven Soderbergh, playing Che Guevara in Guerrilla and The Argentine.
 Soderbergh screened the pair as one four hour plus film called Che at Cannes.

 As time progresses, we'll have more info about Benicio Del Toro here.
-You can also do a search of other references on our site.
 If you have any comments or suggestions about our coverage, please email us.